chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 - Add to the end of a ds(stack)

 Tips:
-- Insertion and deletion can be costly (O(n) time complexity) if not at the end
+- Insertion and deletion can be costly (O(n) time complexity) if not at the end because it has to shift everything

 Examples:
 - Storing a list of student names in a classroom.